bengaaaa/bengaaaa/README.md

 - 👋 Hi, I’m @bengaaaa
 - 👀 I’m interested in software engineering, machine learning, and data science
-- 🌱 I’m currently looking for a job opportunity in software engineering
+- 🌱 I’m currently a software engineer at Rivet Health
 - 💞️ I’m looking to collaborate on software engineering projects
 - 📫 How to reach me: linkedin.com/in/bencriteser